 Each generation's approach to public transit is deeply rooted in their demographic context and lifestyle.
 Baby Boomers, born between 1946 and 1964, grew up in an era when car ownership was a symbol of independence and prosperity.
 For many, driving was not just a convenience but a cultural norm.
 However, as this generation ages, their transit needs shift.
 Retirement often brings a reduced reliance on daily commutes, but it also highlights the importance of accessible, reliable transit for healthcare, social activities, and community engagement.

 In contrast, Gen X (born 1965–1980) straddles the line between the car-centric past and the tech-driven present.
 Many Gen Xers are parents navigating the demands of family life, which often means balancing car use with transit for school runs, errands, and work.
 Their transit preferences are pragmatic, prioritizing efficiency and cost-effectiveness.
 For example, a Gen X parent might use a combination of buses and ride-sharing apps to manage a busy schedule, while also relying on personal vehicles for longer trips.
+The Eno Center data shows Gen X uses transit primarily for employment (45%), with personal trips (30%) and education (15%) also factoring in.

 Millennials (born 1981–1996) and Gen Z (born 1997–2012), on the other hand, have grown up in a world where technology is ubiquitous.
 Millennials, now in their 30s and 40s, are more likely to prioritize sustainability and urban living.
+Research by TransitCenter (2024) found that 64% of Millennial transit users cite environmental sustainability as their primary motivation for riding, compared to just 43% of Gen X riders—a full 21-point generational gap.
 Cities like New York, San Francisco, and Portland have seen a surge in transit usage among this group, driven by a desire to reduce carbon footprints and embrace walkable neighborhoods.
-Gen Z, the youngest cohort, is even more tech-savvy, with a strong preference for on-demand services and digital tools.
-For them, transit is not just about getting to a destination—it’s about seamless integration with their mobile lifestyles.

 The Role of Technology and Digital Tools in Transit Accessibility

-Technology has become a cornerstone of modern transit experiences, but its impact varies across generations.
+Technology has become a cornerstone of modern transit experiences, but its impact varies significantly across generations.
 Baby Boomers, while increasingly adopting smartphones, often rely on traditional methods like printed maps and fixed schedules.
 Their comfort with technology is improving, but many still prefer face-to-face interactions, such as calling a transit office or visiting a station for assistance.

 Gen X, having witnessed the rise of the internet, is more comfortable with digital tools.
 They might use apps to track bus arrivals or plan routes, but they also value reliability and consistency.
 For Gen X, technology is a tool to enhance convenience, not a replacement for traditional transit systems.